rajraja/grabon_assignment/README.md

 $ mongorestore -d grabon_dev [...path_of_project/grabon_dev]
 ```

-I have kept database dump inside this project for development process. and name of the dump [grabon_dev]
+I have kept it database dump inside this project for development process. and name of the dump: [grabon_dev]

 ## Running Your Application
 After the install process is over, you'll be able to run your application using Grunt, just run grunt default task: